Taylor Alxndr: Art

 Alxndr as a music artist has released songs and music videos including "Nightwork" (2017), their debut album "Hologram" in 2019, and "Say What You Mean" (2020); their music includes social justice messages about Black Lives Matter and the trans rights movement.
 Their music videos are inspired by 2000s culture and filmmakers like John Hughes.

 Alxndr is a drag queen, and they are the house mother of "House of Alxndr". in 2019, Alxndr was voted 'Atlanta's Best Drag Queen & Best LGBTQ Performer'.

 Personal life

 Alxndr uses they/them pronouns and identifies as non-binary.
-Alxndr was named one of one of the 100 most influential LGBTQ+ Georgians in 2020.
+Alxndr was named one of the 100 most influential LGBTQ+ Georgians in 2020.